urdadx/nomad/README.md

+### Disclaimer⚠️
-### This project was built for my software engineering university class.
+This project was built for my software engineering university class final project.
 Expect bugs and garbage code.
 Continue at your own discretion ☠️

 ## Getting Started

 Nomad is an AI assisted trip planner that helps you manage your trips

-### Clone the reository
+### Clone the repository

 ```
 git clone https://github.com/urdadx/nomad.git